cauldronio/cauldron-deployment/README.md

         - **Scopes**: Select only `api`

         After the registration, you can obtain the `Application ID` and `Secret`.

-    - Create a private gitlab token (This is a temporary step until some changes are applied to perceval).
-[Gitlab personal access tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token)

-    - Open the following file (inside the cloned repository) with a text editor:
+    - Rename the file `template` inside playbooks/group_vars  as `local` and open it with a text editor:
         ```
-        playbooks/defaults.yml
+        cd playbooks
+        cp group_vars/template group_vars/local
+        <prefered_editor> group_vars/local
         ```
-        - You will need to write:
+        - You will need to fill:
           - Your GitHub Oauth keys (`gh_client_id` and `gh_client_secret`).
           - Your Gitlab Oauth keys (`gl_client_id` and `gl_client_secret`).
-          - Your Gitlab private token (`gl_private_token`)

         You can leave the other configuration as it is, but there are some points that could be interesting:
         - If you are going to run Cauldron in a public IP is important that you change some of the passwords: `db_root_password`, `db_password` and `es_admin_password` are the most important.
         - Some configuration files for Docker containers will be mounted in the local filesystem.
-Now are in `/tmp` because of permissions.
+The default directory is `/tmp` because of permissions.
 If you want another directory, you can modify it with the `configuration_dir` option.
-        - If you are using any of the mentioned ports before (443, 8000 or 9200), you can change them here.
+        - If you are using any of the mentioned ports before (8000 or 5601), you can change them here.
         - You can select how many workers for mordred will be running in the `num_workers` option.
-By default is **3**, but you can change it before running at any time.
+By default is **3**, but you can change it.

+3. Finally, it's necessary to have a inventory file for the target machine.
+If you are running it locally, you can use the `local` file inside `playbooks` directory.

+    If you are going to create a new inventory, it's important that the name for the group (the header between `[]`) is the same as  the file inside `group_vars` that you previously renamed/copied.

 ### Running
 Navigate to `playbooks` directory from the root of the repository.